garaio/remcloud-message-bus-api/README.md

 [Masterdata.Unit.Created](#masterdataunitcreated) | A rentable unit has been created [Masterdata.Unit.Updated](#masterdataunitupdated) | Data associated to a rentable unit has changed; you get the reference plus all changed attributes
 [Masterdata.Unit.Deleted](#masterdataunitdeleted) | The unit was deleted
+[Masterdata.ManagementTeam.Updated](#masterdatamanagementteamupdated) | A change to a property management team was applied; only changed roles are published

 #### Letting Context